-When he was a teenager Eli Beer started rapid-response team in Jerusalem, using dispatch medics on motorcycles that can quickly than ambulances.
-Now his United worldwide volunteer organization, rescuin thousands of victims all over the world an emergency medical technicians.
-After rec Covid-19, Beer immediately donated bloo research efforts.
+When he was a teenager Eli Beerstarted a volunteer medical rapid-response team in Jerusalem, using GPS technology to dispatch medics on motorcycles that can reach victims more quickly than ambulances.
+Now his United Hatzalah is a worldwide volunteer organization, rescuing hundreds of thousands of victims all over the world and training emergency medical technicians.
+After recently surviving Covid-19, Beer immediately donated blood to pandemic research efforts.